ELELAB/pyinteraph2/README.md

 Installation instructions and requirements are found in the INSTALL file.

 When using PyInteraph for publication, please cite:
-PyInteraph: A Framework for the Analysis of Interaction Networks in Structural Ensembles of Proteins

   ``Matteo Tiberti, Gaetano Invernizzi, Matteo Lambrughi, Yuval Inbar, Gideon Schreiber, and Elena Papaleo
   PyInteraph: A Framework for the Analysis of Interaction Networks in Structural Ensembles of Proteins